TritonDataCenter/rfd/rfd/0013/README.md

   something similar to GH, where you can assign a billing contact on an org.
 I think GH allows that to be an email (and obviously credit card details), and not need to be a full GH account.

+- Make sure we have a non unreasonable solution for the "sudo" use case: where a member of a project typically wants reduced access, but occassionally explicitly wants more access (to delete things, etc.).
+E.g. To avoid the scary case of being able to accidentally delete an entire Manta tree because one is an operator or has full delete access.

+- jclulow: Is your intention to delete the old thing?

+  the old thing: basically disallow using both at the same time.
+I haven't fully sussed out if that can be done *efficiently* for an account.
+E.g.: when a request comes in, can I know if there are any role-tagged resources and/or subusers on the account efficiently to say "sorry you can't use a project on this account"

+- Manta: definitely not well felt out yet.

+    Is there to be an /$ORG/stor
+    And will I be able to grant limited rights to any other JPC user to my personal ~~/stor ?
+(Or to a subset of it)

 ## Notes from earlier discussions